 The graduate program in the Department of Communication Studies at the University of Texas at Austin is divided into three primary areas of study.
+Read more about the areas below.

 Interpersonal Communication involves the study of both the processes and effects of social interaction, usually in face-to-face situations.
 Both verbal and nonverbal behaviors are studied in laboratory and naturalistic contexts.
 Cognitions, emotions, and discourse patterns occurring during conflict, lying, and persuasion are some of the factors commonly studied.
 Communication in health-related contexts as well as personal and family relationships are two important contexts in which theories are applied.